Email: hilljs at live.unc.edu

 B.S., Earth Sciences With A Concentration In Geology, Tennessee Technological University, Cookeville, TN; 2011

 My field of research is in structural geology, and my current work focuses on the southern Appalachians.
 I am interested in three-dimensional geological mapping which incorporates Google Earth, ArcMap, and R. I use these tools to catalog published maps and papers and to incorporate these references with field observations to construct multiple working hypotheses.
 I am currently working with Dr. Kevin Stewart on a project investigating some not-well-understood east-west striking topographic lineaments in the Blue Ridge Province of western NC and the connections with recent rejuvenation of the mountain range.
 Using structural data collected on minor faults with slickenlines, I have performed paleostress inversions to determine the best-fit stress tensors at the time of faulting.
 I have measured almost 2000 fractures within the lineaments and have found a positive correlation with the regional-scale lineaments and outcrop-scale joint sets.
+During this project I developed R script for extracting stream profiles and normalized steepness values from digital elevation models.
+We are currently preparing this work for publication.

 Hill, J.S., and Harrison, M.J., 2012, Terrain modification in Google Earth using SketchUp: An example from the Western Blue Ridge of Tennessee, in Whitmeyer, S.J., Bailey, J.E., De Paor, D.G., and Ornduff, T., eds., Google Earth and Virtual Visualizations in Geoscience Education and Research: Geological Society of America Special Paper 492, p.
 1–10, doi:10.1130/2012.2492(18).